-With the introduction of mechanical NiTi instruments into endodontic practice, the glide path gains special importance.
-Blum et al. [13] first proposed the formation of a smooth glide path using small flexible stainless steel hand files to facilitate the application of rotary NiTi endodontic instruments.
+With introduction of mechanical NiTi instruments into endodontic practice, glide path gains special importance.
+Blum et al. 2003 first proposed the formation of a smooth glide path using small flexible stainless steel hand files to facilitate the application of rotary NiTi endodontic instruments [13].

-Berutti et al. [11] and Patiño et al. [12] observed that creating the glide path with hand files leads to a reduction in torsional stress and cyclic fatigue of rotary instruments.
-The formation of the glide path contributed to an increase in the average life of mechanical files almost six times and a drastic reduction in the risk of file breakage [11-14].
+Berutti et al. and Patino et al. observed that creating the glide path with hand files, leads to a reduction in torsional stress and cyclic fatigue of rotary instruments [11, 12].
+The formation of glide path contributed to an increase in average life of mechanical files almost six times and a drastic reduction in the risk of files breakage [11-14].

-The glide path improves mechanical and chemical debridement, creating space for instruments and irrigants to process and disinfect endodontic space more easily and efficiently [7].
-Glide path enables conical instrumentation
+Glide path improves mechanical and chemical debridement, creating space for instruments and irrigants to process and disinfect endodontic space more easily and efficiently [7].
+Glide path enables conical instrumentation while preserving the original position of apical foramen, so 3D obturation is more certain [8, 15, 16].